Open Water Swimming in Triathlon: Even healthy athletes need to be aware of the heart risks

 Signs and Symptoms

 Typical symptoms can include cough, fatigue, shortness of breath, and coughing up of pink frothy sputum or blood.
+Although SIPE can be fatal, the conventional view is that symptoms usually resolve within 24–48 hours.

 "The tri where I experienced SIPE was one I had done 8 times before, so I was very comfortable with the swim course, conditions and everything.
 That is why, when I was halfway way through my swim and my legs felt like I was dragging kettle bells, I was perplexed.
 I thought I might have gone out too fast, I thought I might have been too "jazzed" up.
 And I was convinced it was in my head.
 So I switched to pulling.
 When my arms started to shut down is when I knew something was wrong.
 I sighted to see if I could make it to the buoy to just "hang on" and gather my wits.
 I realized I couldn't make it because I had developed a cough where I couldn't seem to get any air in.
 At that point I waved my arm to get attention.
 And even that was difficult."